openshift/osd-cluster-ready/README.md

 - [x] Look for existing active silences before creating a new one
 - [x] Implement _actual_ healthchecks (steal them from osde2e) to determine cluster stability
 - [x] Make the default silence expiry shorter; and extend it when health checks fail ([OSD-6384](https://issues.redhat.com/browse/OSD-6384)).
-- [ ] Find if there's a better and more secure way to talk to the alertmanager API using oauth and serviceaccount tokens.
+- [ ] Find out if there's a better and more secure way to talk to the alertmanager API using oauth and serviceaccount tokens.
 - [ ] Make [tunables](#tunables) configurable via `make deploy`.